By Tyler Malinky

 - This is the Lowbrow Customs website back in 2005.
 Way back then this website was considered quite good!

 - My brother Kyle helping work on my 1970 Triumph in the basement of my house in Parma, circa 2002.
-Kyle started working for Lowbrow in 2009 and is now President of the company.
+Kyle started working for Lowbrow in 2009 and helped grow and build the business over the years.

 - Here I am hard at work in the Lowbrow Customs office, circa 2009.